Wood Grain Comparison Chart

 Wood grain affects both visual and structural qualities.
 Different woods show unique grains that create stunning effects.
 Here’s a quick comparison of some popular wood grains:

-Wood Type Grain Pattern Common Uses
+Wood Species Grain Type Grain Pattern Hardness (Janka) Best Uses Finishing

 Understanding these impacts helps in choosing the right wood.
 Consider both the visual and structural aspects for your projects.
 Each grain tells a story and adds character.